-- 10. Parents may request that their child is admitted outside their normal age group, for example, summer born children, if the child is gifted and talented, has experienced problems such as ill health or is born prematurely. - 11.
-For Reception year, any parent of a summer born child wanting their child to be admitted outside of the normal age group should make an application to their Local Authority for their child's normal age group at the usual time but also submit a request for admission outside of the normal age group at the same time.
+- 9. Parents may request that their child is admitted outside their normal age group, for example, summer born children, if the child is gifted and talented, has experienced problems such as ill health or is born prematurely. - 10.
+For Reception year, any parent of a summer born child wanting their child to be admitted outside of the normal age group should make an application to the Academy in the first instance but also to the Local Authority for their child's normal age group at the usual time in case a request is not agreed.